kallewesterling/seshat/README.md

 ## Tests and checks

-On this fork, currently GH actions is set up to run django tests for the following apps when pushing or PR-ing to the `develop` branch:
+On this fork, currently GH actions is set up to run django tests for the following apps when pushing or PR-ing to the `dev` branch:
 - Core

 See [docs/testing](docs/testing.md) on how to run locally.